Handling Employee Performance Issues

 Sub: Warning For Irregular Attendance

-This is to inform you that management has noticed that in the last 1/2 months, you have taken leaves (full day or short leave) mostly without any prior intimation to the company & it seems a regular practice.
-If you continue the same, we will have to take further disciplinary action, possibly including termination.
+This is to inform you that management has noticed that over the last 1-2 months, you have taken leaves (full day or short leave) mostly without any prior intimation to the company, and it seems to be a regular practice.
+If you continue this behavior, we will have to take further disciplinary action, possibly including termination.

-Furthermore, please note that no half-day/full-day leave will be given unless you inform the management at least three days before availing any leave.
+Furthermore, please note that no half-day/full-day leave will be granted unless you inform management at least three days before availing of any leave.

 From India, Chennai